openstack/oslo.middleware/doc/source/cors.rst

     app = cors.CORS(your_wsgi_application, cfg.CONF)

-In your application's config file, then include a default configuration block something like this::
+In your application's config file, then include a configuration block something like this::

     [cors]